jd28/rollnw/tools/client/README.md

 `Ctrl+W`, palette actions, and terminal commands all dispatch this protocol.
 They do not close a dirty document directly.
+Quitting offers Save All, Discard, or Cancel.
+Save or discard modified documents before opening another project or module.

 ## Commands